kishorprajapati1212/Odoo_Hackthon/README.md

 📌 Run → npm install (for the backend)

 📌 Run → cd client && npm install (for the frontend)

-# 4️⃣ Set Up Environment Variables
-🛠️ Create a .env file in the root and add:

-MONGO_URI=your_mongodb_connection_string

 JWT_SECRET=your_secret_key
 # 5️⃣ Start the Backend Server